-Dr. Cohen-Dayag joined Compugen’s Board of Directors in 2014.
+Dr. Anat Cohen-Dayag joined Compugen’s Board of Directors in 2014.
 Dr. Cohen-Dayag joined Compugen in 2002 and held various positions.
 In November 2008, Dr. Cohen-Dayag was appointed as Vice President, Research and Development.
-In June 2009, Dr. Cohen-Dayag was appointed, together with Mr. Martin Gerstel, as co-CEO of Compugen.
+In June 2009, Dr. Cohen-Dayag was appointed, together with Mr. Martin Gerstel, as co-Chief Executive Officer of Compugen.
 In March 2010, upon Mr. Gerstel’s election as Chairman of the Board of Directors, Dr. Cohen-Dayag was appointed as Compugen’s President and CEO.
 Prior to joining Compugen, Dr. Cohen-Dayag was head of research and development and member of the Executive Management at Mindsense Biosystems Ltd. Prior to Mindsense Biosystems Ltd., Dr. Cohen-Dayag served as a scientist at the R&D department of Orgenics Ltd. Dr. Cohen-Dayag holds a B.Sc. in Biology from the Ben-Gurion University, Israel, and an M.Sc. in Chemical Immunology and a Ph.D. in Cellular Biology, both from the Weizmann Institute of Science, Israel.
 Additionally, Dr. Cohen-Dayag is a director of Ramot at Tel-Aviv University Ltd., and a director of the IATI (Israeli Advanced Technologies Industries).